 Control your asthma first

 Over the past several years asthma medications have been developed that can provide long-term control of the illness.
-One of the most effective is the inhaled corticosteroid, budesonide (Pulmicort®), used for treating inflammation of the airways, and the long-term management of asthma.
-Recently, a new medication for the control and treatment of asthma, called Symbicort®, which contains budesonide together with the fast and long-acting beta-agonist bronchodilator formoterol, was approved by Health Canada.
-It is indicated for regular maintenance treatment of asthma.
+One of the most effective is inhaled corticosteroids used for treating inflammation of the airways and for long-term management of asthma.

+Combinations of steroids with long-acting beta-agonist (LABA) bronchodilators are also available for regular maintenance treatment of asthma.
 The combination of these 2 asthma medications in one inhaler allows for easier and more effective management of periodic asthma fluctuations.
-Essentially, the formoterol acts quickly to control asthma symptoms, while budesonide provides long-term control of airway inflammation.
+Essentially, the beta-agonist acts quickly to control asthma symptoms, while the steroid provides long-term control of airway inflammation.

-Common sense tips for exercising
+Commonsense tips for exercising

-Warm up is an essential part of exercise, regardless of whether you're planning on cycling, swimming, or mountain climbing.
+Warm-up is an essential part of exercise, regardless of whether you're planning on cycling, swimming, or mountain climbing.
 Typically, 10 to 15 minutes of stretching exercises before you begin physical activity will help your body more easily adjust to the increased physical requirements.

-Cool down is also important, and should be done 10 to 30 minutes after you exercise.
+Cool-down is also important, and should be done 10 to 30 minutes after you exercise.
 Stretching or walking works well.

 67 of the 597 U.S. athletes who participated in the 1984 Olympics suffered from asthma.
 These athletes won 41 medals: 15 gold, 20 silver, and 6 bronze.
-They did it by taking care of their asthma – long-term management - taking their medications as prescribed.
+They did it by taking care of their asthma – long-term management: taking their medications as prescribed.